evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Options:

 - Alias: The name of the alias.
 - Project: The downstream project.
 - Module: Optionally specify a module to apply changes to.
+- Wait on: By default, the child patch will run immediately.
--   Wait on: You can have the child patch wait on a complete(success or failed), success, or failed status from the parent.
-Otherwise the child patch will run immediately.
+    You can set the child patch wait on a finished status ("*"), "succeeded" status, or "failed" status from the parent.
 If the patch depends on parent status, at least one parent task must be scheduled.
 - Patch alias, variant and task regexes: Run a subset of tasks in the downstream project by specifying an alias or by specifying task and variant regexes.